Facilities and equipments

 Location documentation

-The laboratory has different types of video cameras, both conventional variants, action cameras, spy glasses and smart phones.
+The laboratory has various types of video cameras, both conventional variants, action cameras, spy glasses and smart phones.
 Action cameras are developed to document outdoor activities, they have high resolution and good image stabilization.
 Spy glasses look like regular glasses, but have a hidden video camera integrated into the frame.
-In addition to video functionality, smart phones also have the ability to document accelerometry, GPS and can be synchronized with external devices via Bluetooth.
+In addition to the video function, smart phones also have the ability to document accelerometry, GPS and can be synchronized with external devices via Bluetooth.

 Skin Conductance